axelheer/nein-linq/README.md

 }
 ```

-If a query is marked as "injectable" (`ToInjectable()`) and a function within this query is marked as "inject here" (`[InjectLambda]`), the rewrite engine of *NeinLinq* replaces the method call with the matching lambda expression, which can get translate to SQL or whatever.
+If a query is marked as "injectable" (`ToInjectable()`) and a function used within this query is marked as "inject here" (`[InjectLambda]`), the rewrite engine of *NeinLinq* replaces the method call with the matching lambda expression, which can get translate to SQL or whatever.
 Thus, we are able to encapsulate unsupported .NET functionality and even create our own.
-Bazinga!
+Yay.

 ```csharp
 [InjectLambda]